Communicating without Defensiveness: How to help people feel safe enough to communicate effectively

-Good communication is one of the most important factors in determining success in your career, your relationships, your life.
-With so much riding on your capability as a communicator you probably don't need much convincing to constantly improve this facet of your life.
+Good communication is one of the critical factors in determining success in your career, your relationships, your life.
+With so much riding on your capability as a communicator, you probably don't need much convincing to improve this facet of your life.

-The simple answer is that one of you started to feel unsafe.
-(Note this isn't reference to physical safety, it is the threat to emotional and self-worth safety).
+The simple answer is that one of you started to feel unsafe, to feel threatened.
+(Note this isn't referencing physical safety, it is the threat to emotional and self-worth safety).

 People feel unsafe whenever they fear:

 Whenever people feel unsafe in a conversation they either fight (e.g. controlling, labeling, sarcasm, anger), or flee (e.g. silence, avoiding, masking) and effective communication stops.
 The discussion shifts away from the issue at hand, toward the protection of the self.

 Even though it may seem like you are still discussing the 'issue', in reality, you will be discussing the person's fears - yet they probably don't even realize themselves, that this is the 'real' conversation you are having.

 You may not initially understand what it was that you said, or did, that triggered the other person's feelings of vulnerability.
 However, once you realize they are feeling vulnerable, as a skilled influencer, you will do what it takes to get the conversation back on track, by working to make the other person feel safe again.

 Defensiveness is one of the mechanisms that people use when they are feeling unsafe in a conversation, and can cause a discussion to go astray.
 From time to time even the best of us can become defensive in a conversation.
 Sure signs are:

 If you're speaking with someone and find yourself behaving in any of the ways listed above, it's time to shift your state.
 Particularly if you place any value, whatsoever, on the relationship with the other person.
 You need to shift from 'defensiveness', to a state of 'curiosity and discovery'.